Vortriz/awesome-niri/README.md

 - [niri on LXQt](https://lxqt-project.org) - LXQt is a lightweight Qt-based desktop environment that allows setting [niri as compositor](https://github.com/lxqt/lxqt/wiki/ConfigWaylandSettings), while its modules can also be used standalone in `niri-session`.

 ## Distro Integration
-- [CachyOS](https://wiki.cachyos.org/configuration/desktop_environments/niri) - CachyOS is an Arch Linux based distribution focused around gaming, performance, and being user-friendly.
+- [CachyOS](https://wiki.cachyos.org/configuration/desktop_environments/niri) - An Arch Linux based distribution focused around gaming, performance, and being user-friendly.
 It provides niri as an install option via its installer.
 - [Okimarchy](https://github.com/cristian-fleischer/okimarchy) - An Omarchy fork that adds support for niri alongside Hyprland, with runtime switching and unified theming.
 - [Pika OS](https://wiki.pika-os.com/en/home#niri-edition) - PikaOS is a Debian sid based Linux distribution focused on gaming and performance optimization, which provides a niri edition ISO.